OTI Festival: Participation

-All active members of the OTI were eligible to participate in the OTI Festival.
+All members of the OTI were eligible to participate in the OTI Festival.
 Both state financed and private broadcasters from member countries of the Organization of Ibero-American States (OEI) were able to join OTI as full members.
-Since only one entry per country was allowed, in some cases, different broadcasters from the same country collaborated to participate and broadcast the festival jointly.
-The songs in the competition had to be performed live accompanied by a full orchestra, be original, and have lyrics primarily in Spanish or Portuguese.
+Since only one entry per country was allowed, in some cases, different broadcasters from the same country collaborated to participate, broadcast, and even host, the festival jointly.

 The OTI Festival was held for first time on 25 November 1972 at the Palacio de Exposiciones y Congresos of Madrid.
 Broadcasters from thirteen countries took part in the first edition of the event.
 Spain, Colombia, Brazil, Venezuela, Panama, Portugal, Bolivia, Chile, Peru, Uruguay, Argentina, the Dominican Republic, and Puerto Rico were the debuting countries.
-This first edition marked the first time in history that broadcasters from so many countries linked together via satellite to participate in a song contest.

-Following the first edition, broadcasters from the rest of the Ibero-American countries progressively started taking part in the event.
-The festival expanded even further away from the traditional Ibero-American sphere, to the point that even the United States and Canada (countries that had large communities of Spanish or Portuguese speakers), Netherlands Antilles and Aruba (which were Dutch but had lingual or cultural ties with those countries), and Equatorial Guinea (which is a Spanish-speaking African country) took part in the event.
-In 1992, the festival reached a record of 25 participating countries, which made the 1992 festival the biggest song contest in the world, even beating the 23 participants of the Eurovision Song Contest 1992.
+Following the first edition, the OTI member broadcasters from the rest of the Ibero-American countries progressively started taking part in the event.
+The festival expanded even further away from the traditional Ibero-American sphere, to the point that even the United States and Canada (which had large communities of Spanish and Portuguese speakers), the Netherlands Antilles and Aruba (which were Dutch but where Papiamento, a Portuguese-based creole language influenced by Spanish, was the most widely spoken), and Equatorial Guinea (which is a Spanish-speaking African country), had broadcasters members of OTI which took part in the competition.
+In 1992, the festival reached a record of twenty-five participating countries, which made the 1992 festival the biggest song contest in the world, even beating the twenty-three participants of the Eurovision Song Contest 1992.